The PERL develops a device to measure blood viscosity for hospitals...

 - Thanks to the Action! program, four researchers volunteered to develop a viscometer prototype.
 The development of this innovative equipment was based on former work done by the team on viscosity measures in an oil & gas environment.
 By factoring in the different constraints and adapting the equipment, synergies were created between the oil & gas industry and hospitals!

-With this medical viscometer, the Hemovis association, backed by Professor Xavier Monnet from the resuscitation unit at the Bicêtre hospital in Paris, is now equipped to have blood viscosity recognized as essential hemodynamic data for improving patient care, if possible before the cytokine storm and circulatory collapse.
+With this medical viscometer, the Hemovis association, funded by Alexandre de Tilly and supported by Professor Xavier Monnet from intensive care unit in Kremlin-Bicêtre hospital in Paris, will continue to make recognize blood viscosity as an essential hemodynamic data for improving patient care, if possible before the cytokine storm and circulatory collapse.
 Because there was no way of simply and reliably measuring blood viscosity until now, this information was cruelly lacking in resuscitation units.
 It brings hope in the fight against Covid-19 mortality.

 Carrying medical research forward